BBN-E/tac-kbp-eal/README.md

 Chinese citations.

-These relaxations are produced by running the CoreNLP pipeline with options documented in `CoreNLPXMLLoader`, prefer that as canonical source.
+These relaxations are produced by running the CoreNLP pipeline with options documented in `CoreNLPXMLLoader` (prefer that as canonical source).
 For convenience, the last used options are:
 `-annotators tokenize,cleanxml,ssplit,parse -tokenize.options invertible  -outputFormat xml`.
 This output is fed into the scoring pipeline in a file with newline separated file of "docid\t/path/to/corenlp/doc".

 ### Scoring document-level event hoppers

-This is not yet implemented for ERE.
+Coming soon.

 ### Scoring document-level event frames